Kaleena Mosqueda-Lewis: High school

 Mosqueda-Lewis is known for her three-point shooting accuracy—she hit a school record nine three-point shots in a game between Mater Dei and Fairfax on March 8, 2011.
-She made 337 three-pointers at Mater Dei, more than anyone else in her high school history.
-In 2015, she broke the NCAA Division I record for career 3-pointers, during UConn's 91–70 regional final win against Dayton.
-As of that game (including what she achieved in that game) she now has 395 for her career.
+She made 337 three-pointers at Mater Dei, more than anyone else in her high school's history.

 Mosqueda-Lewis also holds the school record for points, with 2,744 and rebounds (876).

-Mosqueda-Lewis has been named the National Player of the year by both the Women's Basketball Coaches Association and the Atlanta Tipoff Club, which selects the winner of the Naismith Award for the National High School Basketball Players of the Year.
+Mosqueda-Lewis was named the National Player of the year by both the Women's Basketball Coaches Association and the Atlanta Tipoff Club, which selects the winner of the Naismith Award for the National High School Basketball Players of the Year.

 On March 17, 2011, Mosqueda-Lewis was attending school as usual, and heard an announcement that there would be an assembly to honor the girls and boys basketball team.
-While she awaited the start of the assembly, Lisa Leslie, Olympic and professional basketball star from California, greeted her and presented her with the news she was the recipient of the 2010–11 Gatorade National Girls Basketball Player of the Year.
+While she awaited the start of the assembly, WNBA star Lisa Leslie greeted her and presented her with the news she was the recipient of the 2010–11 Gatorade National Girls Basketball Player of the Year.
 Leslie, who was the last basketball player from California to win the award, presented the award to her in a televised ceremony.

-ESPN's Hoopgurlz named Mosqueda-Lewis their national player of the year, the first time the honor has been awarded to the same player in consecutive seasons.
+ESPN's Hoopgurlz named Mosqueda-Lewis their national player of the year, the first time the honor was awarded to the same player in consecutive seasons.
 The announcement of the award compared her to Maya Moore, noting that both players won a championship at the Nike Tournament of Champions, both won a Nike National title, both were ranked the number one prospect in their class, but Mosqueda-Lewis led her team to consecutive number one ranking among high school teams, a feat not accomplished by Moore.

 Mosqueda-Lewis is also an active volunteer.
 She served on her high school student council and has volunteered with programs such as the Blind Children's Learning Center, Orange County Head Start, Urban Compass Christmas Outreach and coached at an after school program, the Upward Christian Basketball Program.